 The asymmetrical toe box and slight downturn make the Miura a shoe that can hang on mildly overhanging climbs, but this award winner shines on vertical, technical walls.

 When climbing super steep terrain, we preferred the La Sportiva Solution — Women's, thanks to their magical ability to stick moves.
 The Miura is stiffer than the La Sportiva Kataki, making for a more comfortable all-day shoe for vertical to steep climbing than these more aggressive models.

 Ease of Use

-This shoe shines when it comes to technical climbing.
+This shoe shines when it comes to technical climbing on walls that are vertical or less than vertical.
 Great at edging, sticky enough for good smearing, and sensitive enough for precise footwork, it excels at climbs of a harder grade.
-This all-around shoe is so versatile, it can be used as your secret weapon for any type of climbing.
-Of our female testers, multiple of them own multiple pairs of the Miura in different sizes.
+We found the Miuras performed best on vertical terrain as opposed to steeper climbing.
 Worn tight, it is a performance sport climbing and bouldering shoe.
-Sized loosely it is a great all-day multi-pitch and technical crack climbing shoe.
+Sized loosely, it's excellent for longer multi-pitch climbs.

 This shoe is expensive.
-It is a high-end performance shoe made in Italy, and that drives the price up.
+It is a high-end performance shoe made in Italy, which drives the price up.
 However, it is an amazing shoe for just about any style of climbing, so we would say it is worth it.
 One of our testers has a concept he calls "Cents per Send," meaning even if you have to spend a lot of money on climbing shoes, if they help you climb better, then you are essentially only spending pennies for every climb where you succeed.
-Is it worth a few cents for a few letter grades?
+Is it worth a few cents to send your projects?
 We think so.
 We are more than willing to spend a little more on a shoe that will take us up challenging pitches and that we will love for a long time.